 The Gardens for Wildlife is a free program will assist you to create wildlife-friendly habitat in your garden by providing you with simple, practical advice for an environmentally sustainable garden.
 The program is provided by Frankston City Council supported by our wonderful Garden Guide volunteers.

-- Increase the plantings of indigenous or other suitable Australian plants in gardens; and
+- increase the plantings of indigenous or other suitable Australian plants in gardens

 Participants will receive:

 - a garden habitat assessment carried out by two friendly local Garden Guides

 - a gift voucher for 20 indigenous plants from Frankston Indigenous Nursery

 - a letterbox sticker to help promote the program to your neighbours

 - invitations to Gardens for Wildlife events and information sessions across the year

 - fee waived for a nature strip planting permit.